Columbus Youth Foundation

 Grant Application Instructions

-The Columbus Youth Foundation has one grantmaking deadline per year.
-The application deadline is January 10.
+The Columbus Youth Foundation’s application deadline is January 10.
 The online application will be accessible by December 1, and decisions for grant awards are typically announced by the end of May.

 For those unfamiliar with the Foundation’s application process, you are encouraged to attend one of the Grant Opportunity Open House events that are held throughout the year.
 These events provide an opportunity for nonprofit organizations to meet the staff managing grant processes for Supporting Foundations and The Columbus Foundation.
 View Workshops & Deadlines for specific dates.